anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

   * Cloud Infrastrastructure Management Plane (Cloud Infrastructure fault and performance management and platform automation) and
   * Cloud Infastructure Tenant / User Plane,
   * General Areas of Consideration:
      1. Can storage support RA 1 & 2 from single instance?
-Noting that if you wish to have single storage instance providing storage across multiple Availability Zones within the same data-centre then this needs to be factored into the underlay network design.
+Noting that if you wish to have single storage instance providing storage across multiple clusters / availability zones within the same data-centre then this needs to be factored into the underlay network design.
-     2. Can storage support Live Migration / Multi-Attach within and across Availability Zones (RA 1) and how does Cloud Infrastruture solution support migration of Virtual Machine between Availability Zones in general ?
+     2. Can storage support Live Migration / Multi-Attach within and across Availability Zones (RA 1) and how does Cloud Infrastruture solution support migration of Virtual Machine between availability zones in general ?
-     3. Can storage support full range of Shared Storage use cases: including ability to control how network exposed Share Storage is visible: Within Tenancy, Across Tenancy (noting that a Tenancy can operate across Availability Zones) and Externally.
+     3. Can storage support full range of Shared Storage use cases: including ability to control how network exposed Share Storage is visible: Within Tenancy, Across Tenancy (noting that a Tenancy can operate across availability zones) and Externally.
      4. Can support alternate performance tiers to allow tenant selection of best Cost/Performance option.
   * Specific Areas of Consideration:
     1. Dedicated Software Defined Storage: